 We start treatment for Dry eyes and UV prevention before the procedure, if possible.

 Drops or eye ointment will usually be prescribed.
 You will put the drops in the affected eye 1-3 days before the procedure.
-These contain antibiotic or combination of antibiotic and steroid.
+These contain an antibiotic or a combination of an antibiotic and a steroid.

 When you arrive for your procedure, we will first confirm your name and the eye to be operated on.
 We will apply anesthetic drops to numb the eye.
 This is followed by a special pain preventing eye ointment.